There is a lot more awareness when it comes to muscle imbalances.

 Muscle Imbalance is my #8 Exercise Rehabilitation Prediction for 2011

-In fact, I just got approached by an Australian outdoor magazine to write an article on muscle imbalances and how it can affect the outdoor athlete.
+An Australian outdoor magazine approached me to write an article on muscle imbalances and how they can affect the outdoor athlete.
 Very cool.
 I will let you know how it goes.

 With the media starting to focus on it, so has the research.

 Muscle Imbalances in the Research

 My focus is not on surgery, but in the above article, after surgery of an unstable patella, there was a return to muscle activity of vastus medialis and vastus lateralis.

 The above article talks about the delay in activation in vastus medialis in patellofemoral pain clients.
 The talk about vastus medialis retraining, as I go through in the Exercise Rehabilitation of the Knee course, is best done with clients with excessive tilt or bisect offset.
 Interesting.

 There is a lot of research regarding the knee, but what about the rest of the body?

 The above article looked at changes in the lower back in subjects with and without lower back pain while standing on one leg and with eyes closed.
 They found those with lower back pain had less ability to stand on one leg and not move when standing on one leg.
 They recommend those with lower back pain may have muscle imbalances that lead to poor postural activity and need to be addressed.

 The critical thing to remember is: What kind of core training do you do and give your clients?
 Is it mat work, standing, or single leg?